2022 will be the year we see the demise of third-party cookies on Google. So how will these changes impact your marketing efforts and success?

 Research the alternative means of collecting data

-Google are trying to respect the privacy wishes of consumers with the commercial needs of advertisers, so they are looking at alternatives.
-As marketers it’s important to keep up to date with these initiatives.
+Google is trying to respect the privacy wishes of consumers with the commercial needs of advertisers, so they are looking at alternatives.
+As marketers, it’s important to keep up to date with these initiatives.
 The exact details of the ‘Google Privacy Sandbox’ are not yet known, but broadly it aims to protect the privacy of users whilst still tracking some of their activity.
-It’s likely this will allow paid advertisers access to some data, but with restrictions in place.
+It’s likely this will allow paid advertisers access to some data but with restrictions in place.
 Watch this space!